NYU, Graduate Division, Computer Science Course, CSCI-GA 3033-017

 In software and hardware engineering, formal methods aim at using the rigor of mathematics for the specification, development, and verification of reliable and robust software and hardware systems.
 Formal methods are now part of the academic and industry standards as shown for example by the DO-178 C primary document for certifying all commercial software-based aerospace systems.
 In particular, the DO-333 supplement to the DO-178 C discusses the use of sound formal methods as part of a software life cycle.
 So a firm foundation in formal methods are now an integral part of the core knowledge of every high-level professional computer scientist.

 The ultimate objective of formal methods is to verify the correctness of computer systems and to have this verification completely automated, using computers.
-This objective is hard to achieve because of undecidability: no computer can correctly answer with finite time and memory resources every question relative to the correctness of an arbitrary computer system.
+This objective is hard to achieve because of undecidability: no computer, as ``intelligent'' as it is, can correctly answer with finite time and memory resources every question relative to the correctness of an arbitrary computer system.
 Therefore all automated formal methods have to make compromises to escape this inevitable limitation of the power (including any form of ``intelligence'') of computer systems.

 All automated formal methods must provide answers in finite time on undecidable questions and so have limitations: